aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/apache-struts-1-3/_index.md

 ## Aspose.Words for Java

-Aspose.Words for Java is an advanced class library for Java that allows you to perform a great range of document processing tasks directly within your Java applications.
+Aspose.Words for Java is an advanced class library for Java that enables you to perform a great range of document processing tasks directly within your Java applications.

 Aspose.Words for Java supports processing word (DOC, DOCX, OOXML, RTF) HTML, OpenDocument, PDF, EPUB, XPS, and all image formats.
 With Aspose.Words you can